 - Select a Landing Page, which all customers initially see on checkout.

 Advanced Settings ↑ Back to top

-- Tick the checkbox to Enable Logging when troubleshooting issues with your site.
-Otherwise, leave unticked/disabled.
+- Check the Enable Logging when troubleshooting issues with your site.
+Otherwise, leave unchecked/disabled.

-- Enter an Invoice Prefix to identify which are online orders.
+- Enter an Invoice Prefix to identify transaction from this site.
 WC (WooCommerce) is entered by default.

-- Select Payment Action from the drop-down.
-Sale captures funds immediately.
-Authorize only verifies availability of fund; you must later capture funds.
+- Select a Payment Action from the drop-down.
+‘Sale’ captures funds immediately.
+‘Authorize’ only verifies the availability of funds; you must then capture the payment.

-- Tick the checkbox for Instant Payment.
+- Tick the box if you Require Instant Payment.
 Customer must use a payment method allowing immediate capture (e.g., No checks).

-- Select preference for Subtotal Mismatch Behavior if there’s totals for PayPal and WooCommerce are different, so transaction can complete.
+- Select a Subtotal Mismatch Behavior preference for occurrences when totals for PayPal and WooCommerce are different.

 - Save changes.